halfong/bruss/README.md

   spacings: ( 0: 0, 2: 2px, 5: 5px, 10: 10px, 15: 15px, 20: 20px, 30: 30px, 50: 50px ),
 );

 // 2.
-Use the burss
+Use the bruss
-// If sass compiler says 'stylesheet not found': try use path 'bruss/bruss' or '[path_to_node_modules]/bruss/bruss/index'
+// If sass compiler says 'stylesheet not found': try use path 'bruss/bruss' or '{path_to_node_modules}/bruss/bruss/index'
 @use 'bruss' with ( $theme : $theme );

 // 3.
 Define your own styls